-You’ve passed your content test, enrolled in a Teacher Certification Program and landed a job interview for that teaching job you have always wanted.
-But, how do you ensure that you are the one they will choose?
+You’ve passed your content test, enrolled in an online teacher certification program and landed a job interview for that teaching job you have always wanted.
+But how do you ensure that you are the one they will choose?

 The most meaningful interview questions you will be asked are easily answered if you have a deep understanding of these three theories and how they relate to your potential students: